btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 sudo ln -sf /usr/local/ssl/bin/openssl `which openssl`
 ```

-By copying and pasting the two lines shown above, you  can ensure update to the most current OpenSSL version out June 5, 2014.
+By copying and pasting the two lines shown above, you  can ensure update to the most current OpenSSL version.
 Close all open things and restart your computer after you are done.
 Note that as the version changes in the future, you can always use these same commands, but instead of openssl-1.0.1j.tar.gz appearing in parts of the first line (where it appears after: curl https://www.openssl.org/source/ with a tar.gz extension and where it appears after: cd (just as the openssl file name)), you will replace that text with [whatever OpenSSL version is released as most current](https://www.openssl.org/source/) in the future, prior to using the commands shown above.

 You can also list all available ciphers, as follows: